edgexfoundry/edgex-docs/docs_src/microservices/application/BuiltIn.md

     SkipCertVerify bool
     // AuthMode indicates what to use when connecting to the broker.
     // Options are "none", "cacert" , "usernamepassword", "clientcert".
-    // If a CA Cert exists in the SecretPath then it will be used for
+    // If a CA Cert exists in the SecretName data then it will be used for
     // all modes except "none".
     AuthMode string
   }
 ```

-Secrets in the Secret Store may be located at any path however they must have some or all the follow keys at the specified `SecretPath`.
+Secrets in the Secret Store may be located at any SecretName however they must have some or all the follow keys at the specified in the secret data:

 - `username` - username to connect to the broker
 - `password` - password used to connect to the broker